Celebrate #WorldKidLitMonth in your bookstore!

-Create a #WorldKidLitMonth display.
-You may be surprised how many books in translation you already have on your shelves.
-Take a look at our downloadables page for book lists including 20th Century classics (think Pippi Longstocking, Asterix, The Little Prince and the Moomins) and 21st Century favourites (The Murderer’s Ape, Akissi and The Letter for the King).
+You may be surprised how many children’s and YA books from other countries you already have on your shelves.
+Take a look at our downloadables page for lists of classic translations for young readers, including 20th Century classics (think Pippi Longstocking, Asterix, The Little Prince and the Moomins), and 21st Century favourites (The Murderer’s Ape, Akissi and The Letter for the King).

-If you’ve got some wall space, you could create a display with a map of the world showing where the different books comes from.
+It could be a window display, a table, or a shelf dedicated to books from around the world.
+If you have wall space, you could create a display with a map of the world showing where the different books come from.
 A great way to really visualise what we mean by global literature!

-We would hear from more booksellers for the blog!
-Please tell us how you include international children’s books in your collection, which translated children’s and teen books have proven popular, and how your bookshop has marked #WorldKidLitMonth in previous years.
+Please tell us on social media how you include diverse, international children’s books in your collection, which translated children’s and teen books have proven popular, and how your bookstore is celebrating #WorldKidLitMonth.
+The hashtag #worldkidlit is active all year round, and #WorldKidLitMonth is used in September.

 Sourcing children’s books from around the world